-If a party or witness chooses not to submit to cross-examination at the hearing, either because they do not attend the hearing, or they attend but refuse to participate in cross-examination, then the Panel may not rely on any prior statement made by that party or witness at the hearing (including those contained in the investigation report) in the ultimate determination of responsibility.
-The Panel must disregard that statement.
+If a party or witness chooses not to submit to cross-examination at the hearing, either because they do not attend the hearing, or they attend but refuse to participate in cross-examination, then the Panel may choose to rely on any prior statement made by that party or witness at the hearing (including those contained in the investigation report) in the ultimate determination of responsibility.
 Evidence provided that is something other than a statement by the party or witness may be considered.

-If the party or witness attends the hearing and answers some cross-examination questions, only statements related to the cross-examination questions they refuse to answer cannot be relied upon.
-However, if the statements of the party who is refusing to submit to cross-examination or refuses to attend the hearing are the subject of the allegation itself (e.g., the case is about verbal harassment or a quid pro quo offer), then those statements are not precluded from admission.
+A party or witness may choose to attend the hearing and answers all, some, or none of cross- examination questions.
+However, if the statements of the party who is refusing to submit to cross- examination or refuses to attend the hearing are the subject of the allegation itself (e.g., the case is about verbal harassment or a guid pro quo offer), then those statements are not precluded from admission.
 Statements can be relied upon when questions are posed by the Panel, as distinguished from questions posed by Advisors through cross-examination.